-- Two-thirds of adults with back pain insomnia have sleep deficits of 42 minutes.
+- Two-thirds of adults with insomnia caused by back pain have sleep deficits of 42 minutes.

 - Lost sleep leads to missed work, and physical and mental health conditions.

 - Prescription sleep aids are the most common method to treat back pain insomnia.

 Back pain sufferers sleep less than the average American with deficits as high as 42 minutes each night.
 According to The National Sleep Foundation, nearly two-thirds of all adults living with back pain report discomfort from pain as a reason for their insomnia.

 “Pain worsens sleep patterns and sleep disturbances worsen pain—it’s a vicious cycle,” said Dr. Robert Bolash of the department of pain management at the Cleveland Clinic.
 “These problems can range from difficulty falling asleep to difficulty staying asleep; in turn causing heightened pain and worsening sleep.”

 Sleeping allows the body time to rest and replenish.
 Insomnia disrupts sleep and can exaggerate back pain.
 This leads to poor physical and mental health, and missed work.
 An abstract by researchers T. Roth, et al. cited that “chronic insomnia is associated with absenteeism, frequent accidents, memory impairment, and greater health care utilization.
 The most consistent impact of insomnia is a high risk of depression.”

 Treating Insomnia Caused by Back Pain